Tdema604/Homework_bot/README.md

    - `DESTINATION_CHAT_ID`

 4. **Deploy to Render**
-- `Use the render.yaml file for deployment configuration`
+- Use the `render.yaml` file for deployment configuration
-- `Set environment variables in the Render dashboard`
+- Set environment variables in the Render dashboard

 5. **Set up Uptime Robot:**
-  - `Monitor your bot's endpoint to ensure continuous operation`.
+  - Monitor your bot's endpoint to ensure continuous operation.

 **📄 Files Overview**
 - `main.py` – Core bot functionality